johnvenkiah/CI_PP5_John_Venkiah/README.md

 ### Feature 6: The Cart

 The Cart is the users digital shopping cart, containing all products the user has added to it.
-It is partially visible in the navbar but has a dedicated page through which users can go through with the payment when they are done shopping.
+Its grand total and count is always partially visible in the navbar but has a dedicated page through which users can go through with the payment when they are done shopping.

 **User stories covered:**